-Esther’s PantryEsther's Pantry provides food and personal care items to low-income people living with HIV/AIDS.
+Esther’s PantryEsther's Pantry provides food and personal care items to low-income people living with HIV.

 About Esther's Pantry

 A vital community program, Esther's Pantry has served thousands of people over its 31 year history.
 The pantry is unique in that it allows clients to select the food they want, from well-stocked shelves, rather than being handed a pre-packed box of food.

 Hours of operation are: